cloud-gov/cg-site/content/docs/ops/runbook/troubleshooting-kubernetes.md

 - https://kubernetes.io/docs/concepts/configuration/secret/#decoding-a-secret
 - https://kubernetes.io/docs/concepts/configuration/secret/#secret-and-pod-lifetime-interaction

+Once the password and the pods have been changed and come up in a healthy state respectively.
+The service instance needs to be unbound and bound again to the application in order for the changes to reflect in VCAP services.

 #### Deleting a pod
 Sometimes a pod gets scheduled, and the EBS volume is unable to be mounted on that instance.
 You can